belle2/basf2/online_book/basf2/various_additions.rst

 .. admonition:: Key points
     :class: key-points

-    * There are two main modules to perform Bremsstrahlung correction
+    * There are two ways of performing Bremsstrahlung correction: `correctBrems` and `correctBremsBelle`
     * Both of them create new particle lists
     * The members of the new particle list will have as daughter the original uncorrected particle and, if a correction was performed, the